TSFA Level 1 Certification Instruction Video

 Level 1 Certification FAQs

 A. Yes.
-The certification is always going to be the same design.
-This teaches the students the Principles and Elements and how to apply them.
+Once designs are determined for the testing season, the certification tests will always include the same designs.
+This teaches the students the principles and elements of floral design and how to apply them.

-Q. Do the carnations need to be cleaned of leaves and does statice need to be shaved before inserting onto wet floral foam?
+Q. Do the carnations need to be cleaned of leaves and does statice need to be shaved before inserting them into wet floral foam?

 A. No, carnations do not need to be cleaned of all leaves.
 Students must clean the bottom of the stem for easier insertion into the wet floral foam.
-Statice can be shaved toward the bottom as well for easy insertion and stabilization once inserted into the wet floral foam.
+Statice can be shaved toward the bottom for easy insertion and stabilization after placement.

 Q. What time of year do students test?